Saugeye

 How to catch Saugeye

-The following are effective fishing methods and techniques for catching Saugeye:
+The following are productive fishing methods and techniques for catching saugeye:

 Best Lures, Bait & Tackle to catch Saugeye

-Saugeye will hit on both bait and lures.
-For lures, try crankbaits, spinners, and spoons, and for bait, use worms and minnows.
+Saugeye will hit both bait and lures.
+For lures, try crankbaits, spinners, spoons, and jigs; and for bait, use minnows, nightcrawlers, and leeches.
+Like Walleye, saugeye love leeches.
+Again, a jig tipped with a minnow or worm is your best bet for catching saugeye.

 The following are fishing lures, bait and tackle that can be used to catch Saugeye: